They deserve to be seen around more, says David Tomlinson

 Until 1920 golden retrievers were registered as simply retrievers, either yellow or gold, which caused a lot of muddle with yellow Labradors.
 It was only in 1920 that the Kennel Club set up a separate register for retrievers (golden).

 So why do most fieldsports fans opt for a Labrador?
 Healthwise they’re both on a pretty equal footing.
 However a well-bred Labrador is rather less pricey than a golden retriever and there aren’t that many working-bred goldens around.

 Age-wise both breeds live to around 11 or 12 years old, with cancer being the biggest cause of their demise.

 - Their coat needs a lot of attention, on a muddy shoot it will pick up dirt, twigs, brambles and other debris.

 - They’re easier to train than spaniels and as easy to train as Labradors.

 - Their good nature and trainability is evident by their popularity as guide dogs.

 Shooters who work golden retrievers will point out that they work differently from Labradors.
 They often use air scent, which causes them to carry their head higher.
 Whether they hunt with heads up or heads down, the golden retrievers I have watched have all impressed with their bird-finding ability.

 Graham Cox is one of the golden retriever’s biggest fans: he is a longstanding member of the Kennel Club’s field trials sub-committee, and has worked goldens for many years, making up two FTChs.
 He believes that if you “build an effective relationship with a golden, you will have a game-finder beyond compare.
-Not for nothing did John Halstead, four-time winner of the retriever championship, often say ‘You don’t want a golden behind you!’”

 A great golden retriever enthusiast and story teller